Cell sorting: Fluorescence-activated

-Fluorescent Dyes in Cell Sorting
+Fluorescent dyes in cell sorting

 Fluorescent dyes can act very differently.
 Generally, a fluorescent dye will be excited by a light source (a laser) at a particular wavelength and emit light at a lower energy and longer wavelength.
 The most common dyes act by binding to antigens presented on cells.
 Common antigens targeted are clusters of differentiation (CDs).
 These are specific to a certain type of cell.
-If you can identify which CD is presented on your cells of interest, then you can stain your sample with a fluorescent dye specific to it and use fluorescence-activated cell sorting to separate the population of interest.
+If you can identify which CD is presented on your cells of interest, then you can stain your sample with a fluorescent dye specific to it, and use fluorescence-activated cell sorting to separate the population of interest.
 However, there are many other mechanisms by which fluorescent dyes can act.

 Some dyes are able to diffuse across membranes.
 By taking advantage of this property of the dye, users can characterize intracellular activity as well as surface-expression of proteins.
 For example, in dead cells, propidium iodide (PI) can penetrate the nucleus where it binds to DNA.
 The fluorescent signal of PI can be used to quantify DNA content for cell cycle analysis or to identify dead cells in a sample.

 Certain fluorescent dyes can be used to characterize kinetic intracellular activity rather than fixing cells in formaldehyde and losing viable cells.
 The table below outlines dyes that can be used to measure several parameters of cytotoxicity caused by oxidative stress.

 This experimental setup is just one example of the capability of flow cytometry.
 In FACS systems, these characterized cells can then be sorted and purified for further experiments.